-In case you are as impressed as we are with how Zoha cares for these horses in India, follow the link to support Backwater Horse Sanctuary in India!
+In case you are as impressed as we are with how Zoha Jung Nambiar cares for these horses in India, follow the link to support Backwater Horse Sanctuary in India!

 To see more amazing photos of happy horses enjoying their second chance in life, check out Zoha’s adventures on Instagram.

 India is a magical place, where thousand-year-old traditions clash with a modern vibrant lifestyle.
-Zoha’s story and the Backwater Horse Sanctuary are one example how horses fit into modern India.
-To find out more about the equine culture in India and the beautiful traditional breed of Marwari horses, have a look at our other articles about India and its horses.
+Zoha Jung Nambiar’s story and the Backwater Horse Sanctuary are just one example how horses fit into modern India.
+So, to find out more about the equestrian culture in India and the beautiful traditional breed of Marwari horses, have a look at our other articles about India and its horses.